Choosing Credible Sources

 When in doubt, ask.
 Talk with your cohort, ask your professor or mentor, or find a professional editor who can ensure all of your research is from credible sources.
 If you’re having trouble finding sources, a consultation with an editor from Thesis Editor can help guide your research journey, and our research assistance can help bulk up your research stores.

 We know that while having access to research is valuable, it can also be overwhelming.
 If you’re not used to it, you can easily become lost and choose articles or studies that are not reputable or just plain incorrect.
 Thesis Editor is here to help.
 All of our editors have been where you are and have done multiple research projects – or even work in research – and can help guide you toward reputable, credible sources.
 Your research is the backbone of your dissertation or thesis: you can’t afford to go wrong with your sources.
-Contact us today to learn more about how we can help! < How Do You Know if You Have the Right Dissertation/Thesis Topic?
-Working from Home with Kids During COVID-19 >
+Contact us today to learn more about how we can help! < Self-Care During COVID-19 EndNote: An Introduction >